Social Movements, Civil Society and Development (MSc RID)

 - Term 2

-As a substantial segment of the ‘new social movements’ literature has emerged from the disciplines of development anthropology, politics and geography (the syllabus is multi-disciplinary), the course will address needs and interests of students currently not directly met in departmental offerings.
-It should be mentioned that another rationale behind offering this course is to work towards establishing a ‘Civil Society’ concentration for the MSc in Development Studies, in conjunction with the already existing course on NGOs.
+As a substantial segment of the ‘new social movements’ literature has emerged from the disciplines of development anthropology, politics and geography (the syllabus is multi-disciplinary), the module will address needs and interests of students currently not directly met in departmental offerings.
+It should be mentioned that another rationale behind offering this module is to work towards establishing a ‘Civil Society’ concentration for the MSc in Development Studies, in conjunction with the already existing module on NGOs.